MissclickStudios/Projecte3/README.md

 # Projecte3
-Repository created for the our Rogue-lite game for project III
+Repository created to hold the custom game engine for the our Rogue-lite game for project III